ylli2000/Windows-Terminal-Lime-Theme/readme.md

 --------------------------------------------
 **3. Background image**

-You can get my half transparent logo [here](./images/lime-os-M.png) or use your own picture.
-Put the png picture into the same folder as the `setttings.json`:
+Put the png and ico files into the same folder as the `setttings.json` in:

 `%userprofile%\AppData\Local\Packages\Microsoft.WindowsTerminal_{appid}\LocalState`

+You can get my half transparent logo or use your own picture.
 Note that you may want to adjust the picture positioning in:

 `settings.json` -> `backgroundImageAlignment`.